 Often there are reviews that at EkoPetrol gas stations they’re pumping lesser volume of gasoline that you paid for.
 So you better monitor the refueling machine.
 Ideally, we recommend you ask about the current situation with gas stations and gasoline when you rent a car.
 Sometimes they can give you very useful advice.

-Also, do not forget that you must return the car with the same amount of gasoline that it was provided with.
+Also, don’t forget that you must return the car with the same amount of gas that it was provided with.

 It will be useful: detailed article about roads in Montenegro and local traffic rules